inrg/Alpaca/README.md

-## Alpaca 2.1.1 | 1.13d
+## Alpaca 2.1.2 | 1.13d
 ##### By Jonathan Vasquez (fearedbliss)
-##### Released on Friday, November 9, 2018
+##### Released on Sunday, November 11, 2018

 ## Synopsis

 Alpaca is an Infinite Stash Mod for Diablo II: Lord of Destruction that is based off Yohann Nicolas' PlugY 11.02.
 It is a cleaned up, re-architected, and stabilized version of PlugY.

-Alpaca is a 1.13d modification and will not be upgraded to 1.14d+ due to the massive code differences and required time investment.
-However, the codebase is in a pretty good state and will be an excellent base for someone who does want to port it over.
+Due to the significant code differences and required time investment, Alpaca will not be updated to 1.14+.

 Finally, Alpaca IS compatible with my [Diablo II Version Switcher: Cactus](https://github.com/fearedbliss/Cactus).
 If you want to use Alpaca for your 1.13d install (but also want to continue to play